There are many reasons that someone may start using Augmentative and Alternative Communication (AAC).

-We are often asked: Will AAC stop an AAC user from learning to speak?
-Different team members are concerned that introducing alternative forms of communication will reduce speech attempts, and stop the AAC user from learning to speak or even trying to speak.
+We are often asked: Will AAC stop a person from learning to speak?
+Different team members are concerned about introducing alternative forms of communication.
+They worry it will reduce speech attempts.
+They wonder if it stop the person from learning to speak or even trying to speak.

-Research demonstrates that using AAC does not keep an AAC user from learning to speak.
-In fact, many AAC users will make gains in speech because AAC helps build successful communication.
+Research and clinical experience demonstrates that using AAC does not stop an AAC user from learning to speak.

-While each person is an individual and may have reactions to speech alternatives that are not consistent with this research, we can be confident that for the great majority of AAC users, AAC has no effect on speech development, and may result in improved and increased speech.
-In addition, providing someone with a way to communicate more clearly can reduce frustration and help language development.
+Each person responds to AAC in different ways.
+A few may have reactions to AAC that are not consistent with research.
+However, we can be confident that for the great majority of people, AAC has no effect on speech development.
+Instead, people who use AAC may make gains and improvements in their speech.
+AAC provides a way to communicate more clearly.
+Using AAC can reduce frustration and help language development.

 Here are two of the most often cited articles:

-This article presents the results of a meta-analysis to determine the effect of augmentative and alternative communication (AAC) on the speech production of individuals with developmental disabilities.
-A comprehensive search of the literature published between 1975 and 2003, which included data on speech production before, during, and after AAC intervention, was conducted using a combination of electronic and hand searches.
+This article presents the results of an analysis to determine the effect of AAC on the speech production of individuals with developmental disabilities.
+They conducted a comprehensive search of the literature published between 1975 and 2003.
+They looked at data on speech production before, during, and after AAC intervention.

 "The present research review provides important preliminary evidence that augmentative and alternative communication interventions do not inhibit speech production; instead, AAC may also support speech production.”

 "Effects of Augmentative and Alternative Communication Intervention on Speech Production in Children With Autism: A Systematic Review" by Ralf W. Schlosser and Oliver Wendt in American Journal of Speech-Language Pathology, August 2008, Vol. 17, 212-230. doi:10.1044/1058-0360(2008/021)